Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Related Work

 \subsection{Task Types to Evaluate the Effectiveness of Cartograms}

 To assess how well cartograms convey information, participants should be asked to perform a variety of task types that encapsulate the different ways cartograms can be used as a source of information.
-To this end, Nusrat and Kobourov~\cite{nusrat_task_2015} designed a cartographic task taxonomy with ten objective-based task types (i.e., task types that ``focus on user intent, or what the user wishes to perform'').
+To this end, Nusrat and Kobourov designed a task taxonomy for cartograms with ten objective-based task types (i.e., task types that ``focus on user intent, or what the user wishes to perform'')~\cite[p.~62]{nusrat_task_2015}.
 These task types are characterized by verbs (e.g., ``Compare'' and ``Identify'') that do not specify the method or the feature that the participant should use when performing the tasks.
-We adopted the same task taxonomy for our experiment to evaluate the effectiveness of legends and grid lines.
+Following these examples, we also adopted an objective-based task taxonomy for our experiment to evaluate the effectiveness of legends and grid lines.